mittalmridul/greeting-service/readme.md

 # greeting API
 An API built with Spring Boot that allows users to manage greeting.
-That's w'll be used in the AWS white belt video series.

 ## Table of Contents
 - [greeting API](#greeting-api)